crazy4pi314/allanlab/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "QMAPP - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "QMAPP group at Macquarie University."
 sitemap: false
 permalink: /
 ---

-We are a small, dynamic group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+The Quantum Materials and Applications (QMAPP) group focuses on cross-disciplinary research activities in quantum physics, nanotechnology and material science.
+With state-of-the-art facilities located at [Macquarie University](http://www.mq.edu.au/about/about-the-university/faculties-and-departments/faculty-of-science-and-engineering/departments-and-centres/department-of-physics-and-astronomy) and [CSIRO](http://www.csiro.au/en/Locations/NSW/Lindfield), we are part of the ARC Centre of Excellence for [Engineered Quantum Systems (EQuS)](www.equs.org), which is a multi-institutional centre whose mission is to study and harness the features of quantum physics for the realisation of quantum-based technologies.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >